21bhu/data_angel/README.md

 Bellabeat Smart Device Usage Analysis
 Overview

-This project, completed as part of the Google Data Analytics Professional Certificate, aims to analyze fitness tracker data from Bellabeat, a high-tech company manufacturing health-focused smart products for women.
-The goal is to identify trends in smart device usage and provide high-level recommendations to inform Bellabeat's marketing strategy for growth opportunities.
+This project, completed as part of the Google Data Analytics Professional Certificate, analyzes fitness tracker data from Bellabeat, a high-tech company manufacturing health-focused smart products for women.
+The primary goal is to identify trends in smart device usage and provide high-level recommendations to inform Bellabeat's marketing strategy for future growth.
+Table of Contents

+    Problem Statement

+    Business Task

+    Data Source

+    Tools

+    Analysis Process

+        1. Data Loading and Initial Inspection

+        2. Data Cleaning and Preprocessing

+        3. Data Exploration and Summary Statistics

+        4. Data Merging

+        5. Data Visualization

+    Key Insights and Recommendations

+    Conclusion

 Problem Statement

 Bellabeat, while successful, has the potential to expand its presence in the global smart device market.
 Urška Sršen, cofounder and Chief Creative Officer, believes that analyzing fitness data from smart devices can unlock new growth avenues.
 The core questions guiding this analysis are: